 From divorce to new hope

 Here for you.
 Broken Rites can help you by giving support and understanding on a one to one basis when needed.
-We also hold local group meetings, provide information and signpost sources of help which may be practical, financial or spiritual support.
+We also hold local group meetings (where possible), provide information and signpost sources of help which may be practical, financial or spiritual.

 Broken Rites members have all experienced clergy marriage breakdown and understand the emotional impact when someone loses not just a spouse or partner but their home, their way of life. sense of purpose, place in the community and sometimes their faith or job.
 We understand the embarrassment that comes with the public nature of the separation and the effect that all this has on children and the wider family.